Top Market News: What Happened In Investing Today

 How many decks could a Trex deck trek if a Trex deck could trek decks?

 That was not the question John Hempton of Bronte Capital posed last weekend about the faux-wood decking manufacturer.
-Instead, he wondered aloud about TREX's high margins, noting they compare favorably with those of Apple (AAPL) despite a far less differentiated product.
+Instead, he wondered aloud about TREX's high margins, noting they compare favorably with those of Apple (NASDAQ:AAPL) despite a far less differentiated product.
 He's short Trex.

 Today, Glenn Chan provided a detailed look at the wood-plastic decking industry.
 While many of the observations are unflattering, he hasn't taken a position.
 Anyway, something to keep an eye on.